Aaron Doran: Strathspey Thistle

 On 15 August 2024, Doran was appointed as a Player/Coach to be a part of former Inverness Caledonian Thistle goalkeeper and coach, Ryan Esson's coaching staff at Strathspey Thistle.
 He also gained a UEFA B Licence coaching badge.
 However, Doran made no appearances throughout the 2024–25 season, as he was recovering from his injury.
 Doran signed a contract with Strathspey Thistle.

-After a year without playing, he made his debut for the club, starting the whole game, in a 3–1 win against Keith in the opening game of the season.
-On 13 August 2025, Doran played a role when he set up two goals, in a 4–1 win against Buckie Thistle.
-However, in the match against his former club, Inverness Caledonian Thistle, in the quarter-finals of the North of Scotland Cup, he suffered an injury and was substituted in the 34th minute, as Strathspey Thistle loss 6–0.
+After a year without playing, he made his debut for the club in a 3–1 win against Keith in the opening game of the season.
+On 13 August 2025, Doran set up two goals in a 4–1 win against Buckie Thistle.
+However, in a match against his former club, Inverness Caledonian Thistle, in the quarter-finals of the North of Scotland Cup, he suffered an injury and was substituted in the 34th minute, as Strathspey Thistle lost 6–0.
 On 8 October 2025, Doran made his return from injury, coming on as a 58th-minute substitute, in a 2–1 loss against Forres Mechanics.
 However, his return was short–lived when he suffered an injury that kept him out for weeks.

+Managerial career

+On 24 February 2026, after the shock sacking of manager, and former Inverness team-mate, Ryan Esson, Doran hung up his boots, and was appointed manager of Strathspey Thistle.